-What we are about to tell you, will win you a better performance from your employees, a lifetime of happiness, and a really good review culture.
+The ‘Performance Review Guide’ we are about to show you will win you a better performance from your employees, a lifetime of happiness, and a really good review culture.

 Maybe.
 Who’s to say.
 But it’ll definitely make you a better manager.

 If you are new to performance reviews, then let’s have a look at what exactly is an employee performance review?